 This review of the Queen Elizabeth cruise ship explains the pros and cons of a cruise vacation on board.
 It rates the restaurants and bars, as well as the nightlife.
 There are also video tours and insiders tips to help make the most of your time on board.
-Click on the tabs above to go to each part of this Queen Elizabeth review.

 British traditions like champagne afternoon tea.